ankusoni-cisco/umbrella_dns_cert_script/README.md

  2. Automation through script:

+      NOTE : USE admin credentials for edge devices

       Script - script_for_umbrella_rootca.tar.gz.

         This script is to copy the Umbrella rootCA to all edge routers from vManage through system IP connection.
 Script does the following steps: